CTCycle/XREPORT-radiological-reports-generator/assets/docs/GENERAL_RULES.md

 - Prefer small, verifiable increments: implement, wire, validate.
 - Preserve existing project conventions for structure, naming, and architecture.
 - Use PowerShell for commands in this repository (`cmd /c` only when needed for `.bat`/CMD-specific behavior).
+- Do not introduce module-level mutable global variables (for example `global var_name` patterns or singleton state held in global variables).
+Use explicit dependency injection or accessor functions instead.

 ## 5. Runtime and Environment Rules